List of The Brittas Empire characters: Julie Porter (Series 2–7)

-Julie Porter replaced Angie as Brittas's secretary from the beginning of series two.
+Julie Porter replaced Angie as Brittas's secretary from the beginning of Series 2.
 Originally from Rotherham, Julie has a distinctive strong Yorkshire accent and fiery personality.
 An outspoken and insubordinate character, she often flatly refuses menial tasks assigned by Gordon.
 During collective staff action against Brittas, such as strikes or protests, Julie joins in with great enthusiasm, often being the instigator.
 She dislikes Brittas more than any of her colleagues (except possibly Tim), and genuinely hopes he will be replaced by someone more capable, although Brittas himself remains oblivious to the fact.
 Julie has a sister, Kath, who is married to Roger Fazakerley; the couple are the parents of Julie's niece Melanie.

-It is implied that Julie occasionally accepts casual work outside the Leisure Centre; she meets Alexander 'Alex' Cholmondeley-Hulme (a baronet, and owner of a brewery) at the Young Conservatives Ball, where the two have a brief relationship that results in pregnancy.
-Her baby son is born unexpectedly in Colin's office, whilst attempting to help Helen stage a burglary at the Leisure Centre, and is named Gordon Colin, owing to both Brittas and his Deputy Manager being present at the birth.
+It is implied that Julie occasionally accepts casual work outside the leisure centre; she meets Alexander "Alex" Cholmondeley-Hulme (a baronet, and owner of a brewery) at the Young Conservatives Ball, where the two have a brief relationship that results in pregnancy.
+Her baby son is born unexpectedly in Colin's office, whilst attempting to help Helen stage a burglary at the leisure centre, and is named Gordon Colin, owing to both Brittas and his Deputy Manager being present at the birth.
 Julie later continues her relationship with Alex.

 Recurring characters in the series

 Angie (Series 1)

-Angie (played by Andree Bernard) is Brittas's first secretary when the centre opens, and appears throughout the first series.
+Angie (played by Andrée Bernard) is Brittas's first secretary when the centre opens, and appears throughout the first series.

 Angie is a caring and relatively calm character who is very similar in personality to Laura.
 Despite her obedient nature, she does portray a nastier, more reactionary streak at times, similar to her later replacement, Julie.
 She is good friends with Carole and is often seen lending her support through her emotionally dark times.
 Angie also defends Carole against criticism from Brittas, even going so far as to tip three cups of coffee on the reception floor in protest.

-Angie appears very similar to Julie - both have blonde hair and wear classy female office clothes.
+Angie appears very similar to Julie — both have blonde hair and wear classy female office clothes.
 However, Julie has a far more blunt and aggressive nature than Angie.
-Julie appears from series two onwards, and Angie's disappearance and replacement is never actually explained in any episodes.
+Julie appears from Series 2 onwards, and Angie's disappearance and replacement is never actually explained in any episodes.

 Pam Shields (Series 1)

 Pam, played by actress Frances Low, is Helen and Gordon's new neighbour.
-In series one, Pam is Helen's friend, a minor character Helen can talk to.
+In Series 1, Pam is Helen's friend, a minor character Helen can talk to.
 She is used to reveal Gordon's character: Helen describes Gordon to Pam, including the chaos he caused in previous jobs.

 In Series 2, Pam is replaced as Helen's supportive, glad-to-listen friend, by Laura (who has a more distant relationship with Helen in the first series).
 Pam does not appear in any further series because she was no longer needed.